-9.79.8 RAISPs do not have to meet any initial capital requirements.

-9.9 The items that may be used to meet the initial capital requirements are set out in Article 26(1)(a) to (e) of Regulation (EU) 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 ('the Capital Requirements Regulation').
-Additional sources of information about the Capital Requirements Regulation can be found at:

-- European Commission: Capital Requirements CRD IV/CRR Frequently Asked Questions: and the general web page on CRD/CRR - European Banking Authority: Single Rulebook

-9.5 The FCA's CRD IV web pageQualifying items to be used to meet the initial capital requirement are:
+- 9.7 The initial capital requirement is one of the conditions to be met at the application stage in order for the authorised PI to become authorised by us.
+The PSRs 2017 set out that the initial capital requirement of authorised PIs will be €20,000, €50,000 or €125,000 depending on the business activities carried out by the firm (see table below).
+Where more than one initial capital requirement applies to an authorised PI, it must hold the greater amount. - 9.8 RAISPs do not have to meet any initial capital requirements. - 9.9 The items that may be used to meet the initial capital requirements are set out in Article 26(1)(a) to (e) of Regulation (EU) 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 ('the Capital Requirements Regulation').
+Additional sources of information about the Capital Requirements Regulation can be found at: - European Commission: Capital Requirements CRD IV/CRR Frequently Asked Questions: and the general web page on CRD/CRR - European Banking Authority: Single Rulebook - The FCA's CRD IV web page - 9.10 The minimum initial capital required is as follows: